-The proposals would make use of the existing site access with the site plan showing the provision of three dedicated parking spaces, as per the existing arrangements.
-Although the proposals do not involve any physical development or intensification of use, NCC Highways have been consulted to ensure they consider the existing access / parking arrangements to be adequate and are satisfied that the proposals will not result in any impact on highway safety.
+Although the proposals do not involve any physical development or intensification of use, NCC Highways have been consulted on the proposals to ensure they consider the existing access / parking arrangements to be adequate and that the proposals will not result in any impact on highway safety.
 Having considered the information provided, Highways have confirmed that they do not consider that any issues arise from the proposals.
+There are two car parking spaces available within the curtilage which will be retained as part of this proposal.
 It is therefore considered that the proposals are in accordance with the requirements of Local Plan policy ST2 and the NPPF in relation to parking and highways safety.